-An The analysis of the prognostic fields of R500 NF yielded an unexpected finding additional perception: the tracer fields exhibit much more spatial variability in comparison to the corresponding fields of R500 (see the right panel in Fig. 2).
+The analysis of the prognostic fields of R500_NF yielded an additional perception: the tracer fields exhibit much more spatial variability in comparison to the corresponding fields of R500 (see the right panel in Fig. 2).
 A rich variety of smaller details is revealed that were hidden in the forced run, such as the STPPs along the German and Polish coast, multiple filaments in the entire model domain, and sharper frontal gradients.
 On longer time scales, the larger scale patterns also develop differently.
-The authors speculate that the wind field blurs the Similar findings were presented by the observational study of ?: from an analysis of satellite altimeter data, they demonstrated that a weakening of the large-scale circulation leads to baroclinic instability of the Rim Current in the Black Sea.
+Similar findings were presented by the observational study of Kubryakov and Stanichny (2015): from an analysis of satellite altimeter data, they demonstrated that a weakening of the large-scale circulation leads to baroclinic instability of the Rim Current in the Black Sea.
 An explanation for this behaviour was provided by the earlier studies of Zatsepin et al. (2005).
 Literally, their laboratory experiments showed that "The development of an instability, the generation of meanders, and the formation of eddies are prevented by the Ekman divergent circulation caused by the wind, which presses the frontal current to the coast throughout the periphery of the tank, thus contributing to the significant increase in kinetic and available potential energy.
 When the wind forcing stops, the instability grows rapidly."
 While the above mentioned papers focused on mesoscale instabilities, Renault et al. (2018) showed that the evolution of submesoscale instabilities in the Californian Upwelling System is damped by the wind stress as well.
-Another reason for the decrease of submesoscale activity in response to the increase of the wind speed was provided by Mahadevan et al. (2010), who showed that the wind field blurs the small-scale features by horizontal mixing as shown by Mahadevan et al. (2010), or that the vertical mixing in the absence of surface fluxes enhances frontal gradients and the fronts become more unstable.
-This finding is important because it will features by horizontal mixing.
+Another reason for the decrease of submesoscale activity in response to the increase of the wind speed was provided by Mahadevan et al. (2010), who showed that the wind field blurs the small-scale features by horizontal mixing.
 These findings are important because they guide the setup of the R100 experiments below.

 A comparison with observations is shown in Fig. 4 by means of the surface salinity from R500 and a RGB composite derived from a satellite-borne multi-spectral image in the visible spectral range.
-In the latter, the patterns arise due to the presence of naturally occurring optically active substances like chlorophyll, which act like flow tracers.
+In the latter, the patterns arise due to the presence of naturally occurring optically active substances like chlorophyll.
+The comparison between these different quantities is legitimate because both act like passive flow tracers.
 The image reveals three spiral-like patterns that may be considered as proxies for cyclonic (C1, C2) and anticyclonic (AC) eddies.
 The centre of C1 is almost at exactly the same location [15°30' E, 54°40' N] in the satellite image and in R500.
 The centre of C2 is at about [14°10' E, 55°7' N] in R500.
 Unfortunately, the central part of this cyclone is masked by clouds in the satellite image, but the unmasked portions provide evidence for its real existence.
 Strong peripheral fronts are visible both in R500 and the satellite images.
-The positions of AC differ the most: in Fig. 4b, the centre of that anticylone is at [15°50' E, 54°57' N], in Fig. 4a at about [15°40'

-E, 55°0' N], hence roughly 7 nm to the west.
+The positions of AC differ the most: in Fig. 4b, the centre of that anticylone is at [15°50' E, 54°57' N], in Fig. 4a at about [15°40' E, 55°0' N], hence roughly 7 nmi to the west.
 It is legitimate to associate these positions with each other because both in R500 and in the satellite snapshot, as AC is the anticyclonic "partner" of C1, both form a mushroom-like eddy pair.
-On the whole, the apparent similarities between the observations and the R500 simulations make the model output trustworthy.
-Moreover, the above mentioned eddies and fronts are already visible on 20 June in R500 (see Fig. 2) but not at all in HBM at the same time.
-Hence, in R500 the mesoscale environment is apparently better reproduced than in HBM.
+On the whole, the apparent similarities between the observations and the R500 simulations builds some confidence that R500 produces realistic results.
+Moreover, the above mentioned eddies and fronts are already visible on 20 June in R500 (see Fig. 2) but not at all in CMEMS-HBM at the same time.
+Hence, in R500 the mesoscale environment is apparently better reproduced than in CMEMS-HBM.